-- 7.40 Under policy S12 of the ADCS all development proposals will be considered against the need to protect and enhance the biodiversity and geodiversity of the district, especially those areas designated as of international, national and local importance.
-Policy S12 of the ADCS also sets out that all proposals will be assessed in terms of their impact on the interests of the site and on habitats and species present. - 7.41 Policy S3 of the ADCS is also of relevance as under part 5 of this policy, before granting planning permission for new development, the council has to be satisfied that there would be no significant adverse effects on biodiversity and geodiversity. - 7.42 As part of this application, the council's ecology officer has been consulted and has raised no objection, subject to the applicant entering into an agreement to pay a contribution towards the coastal mitigation service.
-This enables the council to reach a conclusion that there would be no adverse effect on site integrity as well as a conclusion of no adverse effect on the interest features of coastal SSSIs. - 7.43 The council has tried to seek confirmation from the agent as to whether they would have been willing to enter into an agreement to pay the contribution should the principle of development been established, however, no confirmation either way has been forthcoming. - 7.44 Therefore without an agreement in place to pay the contribution required, it is considered that the proposal would have an unacceptable harmful impact to the ecology/biodiversity of the area and therefore proposal is unacceptable in this regard.
-It is therefore considered that the proposal would be contrary to Policies S3 and S12 of the ADCS and NPPF and should be refused on these grounds.
+7.40 Under policy S12 of the ADCS all development proposals will be considered against the need to protect and enhance the biodiversity and geodiversity of the district, especially those areas designated as of international, national and local importance.
+Policy S12 of the ADCS also sets out that all proposals will be assessed in terms of their impact on the interests of the site and on habitats and species present.

+7.41 Policy S3 of the ADCS is also of relevance as under part 5 of this policy, before granting planning permission for new development, the council has to be satisfied that there would be no significant adverse effects on biodiversity and geodiversity.

+7.42 As part of this application, the council's ecology officer has been consulted and has raised no objection, subject to the applicant entering into an agreement to pay a contribution towards the coastal mitigation service.
+This enables the council to reach a conclusion that there would be no adverse effect on site integrity as well as a conclusion of no adverse effect on the interest features of coastal SSSIs.

+7.43 The agent has confirmed that the applicant is willing to enter into an agreement to pay the contribution.
+It is therefore considered that the proposal would accord with Policies S3 and S12 of the ADCS and the NPPF.